Axway/open-banking-docs/content/en/docs/deployment/installation/analytics.md

     webserver    analytics.<domain-name>         xxxxxxxxxxxxx.amazonaws.com   80, 443   2m
    ```

-5. Check you can access the different user interfaces:
+5. Check that you can access the different user interfaces:
    * _Analytics homepage_: `https://webserver.<domain-name>`
-      * The Dashboard and Reports navigation (top bar) should show up with custom logo and color theme.
+      * The Dashboard and Reports navigation (top bar) should show up with the custom logo and color theme.
       * No dashboard is deployed yet.
    * _ELK admin interface_: `https://kibana.<domain-name>`
       * You should be able to login with the credentials provided in the Helm chart values.